marianasvega/WRO_FE-CETYS/README.md

   <img align="left" width="250" src="https://github.com/user-attachments/assets/e0d1e6af-4d0f-4fda-b4cd-e1481a7a86f7" alt="Four-Wheel Steering Design" style="margin-right: 20px;">
   <p>
     <strong>Figure 1:</strong> Design and Development of Four-Wheel Steering for All Terrain Vehicle (Vishnu 2020):
     When a driver turns the steering wheel, the motion is passed through the steering column to the steering gear.
 This gear changes the rotation into a pushing or pulling movement, which is sent to the tie rods.
 The tie rods then adjust the steering arms connected to the wheels.
-This setup ensures that the inside wheel turns at a sharper angle than the outside wheel, helping the vehicle turn more smoothly and efficiently while reducing tire wear and slip.
+This setup ensures that the inside wheel turns at a sharper angle than the outside wheel, helping the vehicle turn more efficiently while reducing tire wear and slip.
   </p>
 </div>